Devourer Demon Hunter: A New Addition

 The allure of this spec lies in the simplicity and satisfaction it provides, especially when successfully managing transitions in and out of cooldown phases.
 While it lacks the complexity found in some other classes, like the arcane mage, it stands as a balanced alternative, akin to the balanced druid in terms of flow and engagement.

-• Guaranteed Critical Hits: The meta phase ensures critical hits, providing a sense of accomplishment and power.
+- Guaranteed Critical Hits: The meta phase locks in critical hits on all damage abilities, providing a sense of accomplishment and power.

 The Need for Refinement